-Compared to national averages for the whole of Boston, by Year 6, 22% of all school children are classified as obese.
-In 2012, 26.8% of adults were classified as obese, with diabetes being significantly worse than national averages.
+Compared to national averages for the whole of Boston, By Year 6, 23.9% of school children in Boston are classified as obese.
+73.2% of adults are overweight or obese with the prevalence of diabetes remaining significantly higher than the national average.
 Estimated levels of physical activity are worse than the average for England.
-Rates of alcohol-related harm and rates of self-harm stays in hospital were also worse than the England averages.
+Rates of alcohol-related harm were also significantly worse than the England average."